qtYuki/Discord-Nuker/README.md

 7. `Give everyone admin permissions`
 8. `Mass dm users` **for some reason not working rn**

+##Setup:

+Just input the token, channel names, message etc. into the file.
+Then run the python file, you may need to install some dependencies, so just follow the instructions the error message gives you.

 # Disclaimer

 This is tool was made for educational purposes and proof of concepts.
 I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.